ccmpbll/ccmpbll.github.io/projects/logi-circle-mount.md

 ---
-title: Logitech Camera Mount
+title: Custom Mount For Logitech Circle View Camera
 layout: post
 parent: Projects
 nav_order: 1
 ---

-# Custom mount for Logitech Circle View camera
+# Custom Mount For Logitech Circle View Camera

 ## Summary
 I like hummingbirds.
 I think they're fascinating.
 Unfortunately, I have to work and I don't have time to stare out the window all day waiting on them to come to the feeder.